katugtug/katugtug.github.io/witchgamepathfinder/index.md

 {% include menu.html menutype="campaign" menuof="The Witch Game"  linebreaks=true %}

+## Session 8:
+Recap: PCs are in Keziah's lair, looking around, they find their way past a secret door into the ruins below.
+There are clay urns and roots seal the hall.
+As they enter, they come upon the remnants of the those who died fighting here, 10 zombies, 2 knights and a bunch of old townsfolk.

+As they enter the next chamber, they walk into the Sanctum of Ezraban, the Keziah's apprentice and now somewhere between dreaming and reality.
+He protrays himself as dead, but he is not undead.
+Once the players have moved past the roots, they have entered into freddie krueger's nightmare basically.
+He takes on the aspect of the barrow wight that guards the tombs around here, but it is fantasy.
+His goal in this fight is to knock one of the players into dying and then inhabit them.
+This will end the illusion and Ezraban will not immediately draw attention to himself in the player's mind but will remain there until an opportunity comes.

+The player's will have a better chance of survival if they realize they are asleep, where upon some of them will wake up, but they have fallen asleep just past the roots.
+The dead are still there as in the dream, but not zombies.
+And entering the chamber, they will find the body of Ezraban himself, blasted into shreds and a broken glass orb near him, a final attempt to harness a dream that failed and trapped his spirit here.

+Ezraban's motivations are freedom.
+His spirit lives, but his body has been destroyed.
+Seeing they are capable adventurers if they wake from the dream, he will parlay with them, say he has misjudged them and tell them the story.

+In the room are

 ## Session 6 - My kingdom for a horse

 Setting, mossrock woods, foggy, wet, dark, cold, misty, ferny.